railsfactory-pavani/mp1/README.txt

 53.Get IP address
 54.List files in a directory
 55.Shutdown computer
+56.Merge arrays

 Programs remaining               Reason

-1.Merge arrays            =>  infinite for loop
-2.Delete vowels           =>  There is no representation for null character in ruby
-3.Remove spaces           =>  There is no representation for null character in ruby
+1.Remove spaces           =>  There is no representation for null character in ruby
-4.Character's frequency   =>  There is no representation for null character in ruby 5.Anagrams                =>  There is no representation for null character in ruby 6.Merge two files         =>  couldn't find any file opertaion in ruby to merge files 7.Addition using Pointers =>  Pointers concept is not there in ruby 8.C Substring             =>  Pointers concept is not there in ruby 9.Sort a string           =>  Pointers concept is not there in ruby
+2.Character's frequency   =>  There is no representation for null character in ruby 3.Anagrams                =>  There is no representation for null character in ruby 4.Merge two files         =>  couldn't find any file opertaion in ruby to merge files 5.Addition using Pointers =>  Pointers concept is not there in ruby 6.C Substring             =>  Pointers concept is not there in ruby 7.Sort a string           =>  Pointers concept is not there in ruby